-At this point you need to add some cardio to burn some more calories.
+At this point, you need to add some cardio to burn some more calories.

 Perform 30 – 40 minutes fasted-cardio every morning.
-You can also do HIIT workout for 15 minutes, 3 times/week, instead of slow pace cardio.
+You can also do a HIIT workout for 15 minutes, 3 times/week, instead of slow pace cardio.

 Here are some different methods of cardio and the number of calories you can burn in 30 minutes: